emperorofmars/ava_base_setup/readme.md

 * What does this mean for users?\
 	Always up do date VRCFT Templates & better performing avatars.
 * Is this useful if I make avatar addons?
 (Clothing, and what not)\
-	Nope.
+	Nope, use ModularAvatar or VRCFury.
-* Does this replace ModularAvatar or VRCFury?\
+* Does this replace or compete with ModularAvatar or VRCFury?\
-	Nope, these operate on top of the setup created by this package.
+	Nope, these operate on top of the base setup created by this package.

 <!--
 ## Installation